Introduction and Access

 Intel24: This queue is composed of dual socket Intel Xeon CPUs with 12 physical cores each with HyperThreading disabled for 24 cores total per node.
 They have 256GB or memory per node.

-The command qquota will show how many you are currently using.
-There is no output if you have no jobs running.
+qquota will show how many cores you are currently using.
+NOTE: There is no output if you have no jobs running.

 Students in courses are treated differently from SCS students, staff and faculty.
 Their access to Lop will be revoked after the end of finals for a semester and all data will be deleted.
 If a student wishes to keep anything, said student must remove it from lop before the end of the semester.